Are there fiscal and social implications of my online shopping [borderline] obsession?

 The Amazon Effect

-While it’s [sort-of] good to know that Toys R Us has a history of poor business decisions to blame for its downfall, the forecast for the Australian retail space following Amazon’s infiltration are concerning:
+While it’s [sort-of] good to know that Toys R Us had a history of poor business decisions to blame for its downfall [it wasn’t 100% Amazon squashing the beloved toy sellers], the forecast for the Australian retail space following Amazon’s infiltration are concerning:

 While this is all about big business, small businesses will likely be hit even harder as prices are pushed down, Amazon offers free delivery, profits are minimised, and staff are axed.